jjolano/openps3ftp/readme.txt

 - The only include file needed in your app is <ftp/server.h> which exposes the function server_start and C struct app_status.
 These are designed to be used in a separate PPU thread.
 See main.cpp for example usage.
+- This uses an older commit of NoRSX, since the supposed performance patch the latest commit brings actually made things slower.
+A lot slower.

 Users:
 - For best results, use 2 simultaneous connections at a time.
 The console